PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Quantized-activation binary result propagation implementation checkpoint

+`run_safe_binary_recovery()` now returns its existing one-slot ordered tuple, and `run_quantized_activation_binary_recovery()` returns its existing six-slot tuple.
+The outer tuple's sixth slot is therefore the nested safe-binary tuple instead of `None`.
+The lowerer helper transparently returns that outer tuple.

+The first production call retains `_layout_pass_set_1_quantized_activation_binary_results`; the second retains `_layout_pass_set_2_quantized_activation_binary_results`.
+Both remain unconsumed and observation-only because zero counters do not exclude cleanup-only pruning.
+No mutation summary or guard was added.

+The first implementation gate exposed only two stale structural contracts: one walked the helper's new return annotation as runtime loaded data, and one required the helper and both production calls to remain raw expressions (`664 passed, 2 failed`).
+The former now scopes its data-flow scan to the helper body, and the latter requires the return plus both explicit assignment targets.
+These were characterization adjustments, not production regressions.

+Implementation validation completed sequentially under `uv`:

+- quantized recovery, all activation-fold children, canonicalization, safe-binary, both result boundaries, elementwise-Concat/Conv, architecture, and pass-efficiency coverage: `666 passed in 20.24s`
+- branch-changed broad suite: `1570 passed in 28.87s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a model-corpus run.
+At resume, audit the two direct calls to `_run_safe_binary_bridge_recovery_sequence()` outside the nested quantized-activation runner.
+The phase runner now exposes its one-slot tuple, but the lowerer helper still discards it.
+Preserve the layout-attention/ dequantized-Mean and unary-fanout/progress boundaries.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the